 You can also close a document by clicking on the Close icon on the document window.
-This button looks like the red X shown in Figure 16.
+This button looks like the X shown in Figure 17.
+It may be in a different location on your operating system.

-Figure 16.
+Figure 17.
 Close icons

-If more than one OOo window is open, each window looks like the sample shown on the left in Figure 16.
+If more than one OOo window is open, each window looks like the sample shown on the left in Figure 17.
 Closing this window leaves the other OOo windows open.

-If only one OOo window is open, it looks like the sample shown on the right in Figure 16.
-Notice the small black X below the large red X. Clicking the small X closes the document but leaves OOo open.
-Clicking the large red X closes OOo completely.
+If only one OOo window is open, it looks like the sample shown on the right in Figure 17.
+Notice the small X below the large X. Clicking the small X closes the document but leaves OOo open.
+Clicking the large X closes OOo completely.